65 Best Books for 5 Year Olds To Read in 2023

 If You Give a Mouse a Cookie: best selling book series

 Introduce your little one to Mouse and discover what can happen if you give a mouse a cookie!
-With rhythmic text, funny adventures, and bright illustrations, young children will ask to read this classic story again and again.
+Young children will read this classic story again and again.

 Other favorites from this series include: If You Give a Moose a Muffin and If You Give a Pig a Party

-This book is a favorite in the best-selling “Old lady series.”
+This book is a favorite in this series!
 Now the crazy lady is swallowing…animals!
 Follow along with the original song as she fills her home full of pets in this zany twist.

 Who is The mystery Reader book: 5-7 year olds